computerrock/javascript-team-toolbox/packages/react-scripts-development-app/README.md

-# testing-react-app
+# react-scripts-development-app

-This is a testing react app based on a starter pack
+This is a react scripts development app initialized through @computerrock/react-scripts